In 1949 The Soviets Tested An

 Today, nine countries possess nuclear weapons: the United States, Russia, China, France, the United Kingdom, Pakistan, India, Israel, and North Korea.
 The threat of nuclear proliferation remains a serious concern, as more countries may seek to acquire nuclear weapons for security or prestige reasons.

 The international community has made efforts to prevent the further spread of nuclear weapons through treaties and agreements, such as the Nuclear Non-Proliferation Treaty (NPT).
-However, these efforts have not been entirely successful, and the risk of nuclear proliferation remains a significant challenge in the 21st century.
+Still, these efforts have not been entirely successful, and the risk of nuclear proliferation remains a significant challenge in the 21st century.

 Tips and Expert Advice on Understanding Nuclear Security